 If you have issued credit notes, directly or indirectly to the customers, provide details if the credited amount has not been reported as a discount or rebate.
+No credite note issued.

-D-7 Select two domestic sales, in different quarters of the investigation period, that are at the same level of trade as the export sales.
+D-7 Select two domestic sales, in different quarters of the review period, that are at the same level of trade as the export sales.
 Provide a complete set of documentation for those two sales.
 (Include, for example, purchase order, order acceptance, commercial invoice, discounts or rebates applicable, credit/debit notes, long or short term contract of sale, inland freight contract, bank documentation showing proof of payment.)